sweetie98/Java-Programming-Solving-Problems-with-Software/README.md

 ## Skills Gained
-Algorithms   Problem Solving    String (Computer Science)   Java Programming
+Algorithms,   Problem Solving,    String (Computer Science),   Java Programming

 ## Note:
 Codes run in a custom Bluej Java programming Development Environment made by Duke's University especially for this course.
 If you have already downloaded a version of BlueJ, you will need to uninstall and download [this one](https://www.dukelearntoprogram.com//downloads/bluej.php) to get the edu.duke library.